Edensinfinity/auv_ros_ws/src/task0_q1/README.md

 \
 Final Version: By Adding 1 or 2 to the beginning of your message, we figure out whether Jolyne is talking or Joestar.\
 Example: Typing '1Hello', will print "Jolyne: Hello", and typing '2Hi!!', will print "Joestar: Hi!!" \
+To get a feel of a chatroom, we can just look at the logs using rostopic echo /chat_topic \
 \
 P.S.
 I was suprised by the JoJo reference